To browse the full list of courses available by academic department, visit Courses of Instruction.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

-The Biology Department offers majors a solid foundation in modern biology providing breadth in biological study through an array of diverse course topics and the opportunity for advanced coursework and independent investigation within the framework of a liberal arts curriculum.
-Completion of certain core courses is required for all majors.
+The Biology Department offers majors a solid foundation in modern biology, providing breadth in biological study through an array of diverse course topics and the opportunity for advanced coursework and independent investigation within the framework of a liberal arts curriculum.
+Completion of certain core courses is required.
 The required core courses include BIOL 167 Introductory Topics, BIOL 212 Biostatistics, and BIOL 460 Senior Seminar.
-However, because biology is a diverse discipline united by common principles, our curriculum allows students to select many electives courses.
+Biology is a diverse discipline united by common principles, thus our curriculum allows students to select many elective courses.
 Elective courses are organized into two categories that represent different types of questioning and different levels of analysis within biology.
 Equal distribution of elective choices from these two categories ensures that students are exposed to a breadth of biological sub-disciplines which analyze levels of organization from molecules and cells to evolutionary and population thinking.